 - Carthay Circle Winemaker Receptions

 - Wine, beer and mixology education & tasting seminars

-Grab a Tasting Passport and 2019 Festival Guide when you enter to help you find all the foods and events.
-The Tasting Passport has a map of the Marketplaces, photos of foods, and an index that breaks up the food into categories such as Vegetarian, Vegan, Kid-friendly and Gluten-friendly.
-The Festival Guide covers entertainment such as demonstrations, music and shows.
+When you visit Disney California Adventure Food and Wine Festival, be sure to grab a Tasting Passport and Festival Guide to help you find all of the foods and events you'd like to get your fill of.
+The Tasting Passport has a map of the Marketplaces, photos of foods and an index that breaks up the food into categories such as vegetarian, plant-based, tadpole-friendly and gluten-friendly.
+We're always looking our for our friends with special dietary needs.
+The Festival Guide covers entertainment, such as demonstrations, music and shows.

 Nuts About Cheese

 - Fiscalini white cheddar lager soup served in a mini Boudin sourdough bowl

 - Impossible cheeseburger mac & cheese (Vegetarian)

 - California artisan cheese with Central Coast Creamery Holey Cow Swiss and Vintage Cheese Co.
 Cabernet Cheddar (Vegetarian)

 - White wine flight - Malibu Rocky Oaks, Sauvignon Blanc, California; Rombauer, Chardonnay, Carneros; and Francis Ford Coppola Winery, Sofia, Rosé, Monterey County